fperakis/SwissFEL-Bernina/README.md

 # SwissFEL-BERNINA

-Data analysis repository for Time-Resolved X-Ray Diffraction (TR-XRD) experiments at the Bernina intrument of SwissFEL
+Data analysis repository for Time-Resolved X-Ray Diffraction (TR-XRD) experiments at the Bernina instrument of SwissFEL, PSI.

 Inlcudes code to:
 - read data from .json files
-- do angular integration
+- do angular integrations
 - calculate pump-probe signal

 -----------------------------